anarion80/siyuan-oembed/README.md

 ## ⌛ Issues and limitations

 Currently, the plugin uses [openGraphScraperLite](https://github.com/jshemas/openGraphScraperLite) for scraping Open Graph and Twitter metadata.
 It is the only one that I found that gets bundled with the plugin without issues.
-It is also causing big plugin size (over 3MB).
+It is also causing big plugin size (over 3MB uncompressed).
 [Metascraper](https://github.com/microlinkhq/metascraper) is much better, but unfortunately doesn't work in client environment of the plugin.

 Another option would be to use [Microlink API](https://api.microlink.io) to get link metadata, but that is limited to 50 requests/day in the free plan.